en_USEnglish

 Avoid duplicate content

 Canonical URLs play a crucial role in avoiding duplicate content.
-Without them, search engines could index several identical pages, which would dilute your "link equity" and could negatively affect your SERP (Search Engine Results Pages) ranking.
+Without them, search engines could index multiple identical pages, diluting your link equity and potentially negatively impacting your ranking on SERPs (Search Engine Results Pages).

 Improving SEO